EmaMaker/emamaker.github.io/index.md

 I have never really fancied the use of social networks, I only ever had an <a href="https://instagram.com/emamaker">Instagram account</a> which is now quite abandoned.
 I currently only browse Reddit and YouTube to keep up with the stuff I like, via FOSS apps like Infinity and NewPipe.

-I really like the style of HTML-and-CSS static websites, hence the simple style of this one.
+I really like the look of HTML-and-CSS static websites, hence the simple style of this one.
 This website is statically generated from markdown using <a href="https://git.alemauri.eu/alema/rivet">rivet</a>, a static website generator written in POSIX compliant sh <a href="https://alemauri.eu"> by my dear friend Alessandro Mauri.
 Check him out!</a>

 Enjoy!